CodeTrainerMan/awesome-image-video-prompts/README.md

 ### ❓ FAQ

 **Q: Can I use these prompts commercially?**
-A: Yes, prompts themselves are generally free to use.
-However, check the license of generated content based on the AI tool's terms of service.
+A: **Yes!** This project is licensed under the Apache License 2.0, which explicitly allows commercial use.
+You can use these prompts for any commercial purpose without restrictions.
+The Apache 2.0 license also provides explicit patent grants, offering better protection for commercial projects.
+However, please note that the generated content from AI tools may be subject to the terms of service of the specific AI platform you're using.

 **Q: Do I need to credit the repository?**
 A: While not required, attribution is appreciated when sharing generated content created with prompts from this repository.